Padmika/Nector/README.md

 				client.dropKeyspace(keyspace);
             }
   ```
-Take a look at DemoConsoleApp and Achilles.Core.Tests for more usage
+Take a look at DemoConsoleApp and Nector.Core.Tests for more usage